 random method of

 MLData to split your data into two tables, one for training and the other for testing.
-The training data table contains the majority of your data, while the testing data contains the remaining 10–20%.
+The training data table contains the majority of your data, and the testing data contains the remaining 10 to 20 percent.

 Create and Train the Text Classifier